The following individuals support and oversee SoLA Contemporary.

 Administrative Associate: Alyssa Wynne assists staff and board members with the organization, promotion, and execution of special programs and exhibitions.
 She works closely with the executive director in grant writing, community outreach, and planning numerous ways to sustain the organization.
 Alyssa is a writer and arts advocate, residing in Long Beach.

 Associate Director: Tatum Hawkins oversees communications with media, the general public and fellow artist organizations.
-She also collaborates with the curators and artists who produce and exhibit, respectively, at SoLA gallery to help promote the consecutive rotation of shows and community programming.
+She also collaborates with the curators and artists who produce and exhibit, respectively, at SoLA Contemporary to help promote the consecutive rotation of shows and community programming.
 Throughout her career as a writer and PR professional, Tatum has worked at various PR agencies, large corporations, magazines, lifestyle websites and as the owner of her own PR consulting business.
 She has a Bachelor’s degree from the Annenberg School of Communication at USC and resides in Manhattan Beach, Calif. with her two young daughters.

 Advisor: June Edmonds, is a Los Angeles-based painter and public artist that has shown her work locally at California African American Museum, Huntington Art Center, Watts Towers Art Center and many more.
 June has completed works of public art in the city of LA and has been recipient of grants from Dept of Cultural Affairs in Los Angeles, most recently the CoLA Master Artist Fellowship.